World War II and American animation: Political animation

 Victory Through Air Power was one of Walt Disney's most ambitious wartime propaganda films.
 Walt Disney himself was impressed by a 1942 book entitled Victory Through Air Power written by Alexander P. de Seversky.
-This Russian-born, naturalized citizen, who had founded his own aircraft company was convinced that the only way to win the war was the use of a long range strategic bomber force.
+The Russian-born, naturalized citizen, who had founded his own aircraft company, was convinced that the only way to win the war was the use of a long range strategic bomber force.
 Disney thought it his patriotic duty to spread the word of this new strategic plan involving tactical long-range bombing.
 Winston Churchill viewed the film and convinced Franklin D. Roosevelt to see it.
 After Roosevelt watched the film, the United States began committing to long-range bomber airplanes and strategies.